viur-framework/logics/README.md

 *logics.py* can be used as a command-line tool for invocation and testing.

 ```
-usage: logics.py [-h] [-D] [-e] [-v var value] [-r] [-j] [-J] [-V] expression
+usage: logics.py [-h] [-D] [-e] [-v var value] [-r] [-V] expression

 ViUR Logics Expressional Language

 positional arguments:
-  expression            The expression to compile
+  expression            The expression to be processed

 optional arguments:
   -h, --help            show this help message and exit
   -D, --debug           Print debug output
   -e, --environment     Import environment as variables
   -v var value, --var var value
                         Assign variables
   -r, --run             Run expression using interpreter
-  -j, --javascript      Compile expression to JavaScript
-  -J, --javascript+api  Compile expression to JavaScript with API
   -V, --version         show program's version number and exit
 ```

 ## Building

 The logics parser is implemented using the [UniCC](https://github.com/phorward/unicc) parser generator and its newly established Python support.
-Install UniCC as instructed.
-Then, run ``make`` to build the logics parser.
+Install UniCC as instructed in its README, or download a setup for your platform.
+Then, run `make` to build the logics parser.

 ## Examples